inBeat/inbeat-website/content/top-influencers/instagram/golfers/japan/_index.md

 ---
-title: Top 10 Golfers Instagram Influencers In Japan In 2022
+title: Top 10 Golfers Instagram Influencers In Japan In 2023
 description: >-
-  Find top golfers Instagram influencers in Japan in 2022.
-Most popular hashtags: #golf #golfswing #golfstagram #golfwear.
+  Find top golfers Instagram influencers in Japan in 2023.
+Most popular hashtags: #golf #golfswing #golfwear #golflife.
 platform: Instagram
-hits: 27
+hits: 19
-text_top: See the top-rated Instagram profiles on inBeat.
+text_top: See the most popular Instagram influencers on inBeat.
-text_bottom: inBeat holds 27 Instagram influencers like this in Japan for you to connect with.
+text_bottom: Our search engine aggregates 19 Instagram influencers like this in Japan for you to pitch.
 profiles:
   - username: "sakura_yokomine"
     fullname: >-